 Sandra L. Flow’s practice focuses on capital markets and corporate governance.

 She has represented both U.S. and international issuers, as well as underwriters, in a variety of SEC-registered and private securities offerings, as well as domestic and cross-border listings.
 She has also participated in the development of new financial instruments and related offerings.
-Sandra’s corporate governance practice includes advising companies on their disclosure obligations and compliance with the Sarbanes-Oxley Act and listing standards of the NYSE and Nasdaq.
+Sandra’s corporate governance practice includes advising companies on a wide range of governance and disclosure issues, including compliance with the Sarbanes-Oxley Act and listing standards of the NYSE and Nasdaq.
 She has also advised a number of companies on issues relating to financial statement restatements.

-Sandra is also the Co-Chair of the Honoree Committee of DirectWomen, an organization that works to increase the representation of women lawyers on corporate boards.
+Sandra speaks frequently on capital markets and corporate governance matters and is the author of numerous publications.
+She is also the Co-Chair of the Honoree Committee of DirectWomen, an organization that works to increase the representation of women lawyers on corporate boards.

 - Co-Chair, Practicing Law Institute’s Program on Annual Disclosure Documents